What's Happening!

 Internship Benefits:

 The Summerworks internship is an extremely hands-on, holistic experience; the ideal candidate is eager and enthusiastic to make the most of the two months, and to learn about every aspect of making theater.
 Interns will come out of this program having gained practical theater-making skills and professional rehearsal room experience.
 Summerworks employs upwards of 70 theater artists, technicians and staff each year, and interns work directly with these professionals – so it can be a fruitful networking experience as well.
-Finally, in addition to seeing all the plays and attending ancillary events, we create opportunities over the course of the festival for the full cohort of interns to gather, in order to build peer relationships, and host various intern lunches with guest artists who speak about their careers.
+Finally, in addition to complimentary tickets to all of the plays and other ancillary events, we create opportunities over the course of the festival for the full cohort of interns to gather, in order to build peer relationships, and we host various intern lunches with guest artists who speak about their careers.